-3 Credits Available as hybrid only This course applies the concepts, theories, and principles of marketing and advertising to work-
+This course applies the concepts, theories, and principles of marketing and advertising to workrelated situations.

-MRKT325 - Theoretical Application Project in International Marketing related situations.
+MRKT325 - Theoretical Application Project in International Marketing

-This course applies the concepts, theories and principles of international marketing to work-related situations.
+This course applies the concepts, theories and principles of international marketing to workrelated situations.

 MRKT350 - Salesmanship

 This course focuses on basic sales skills with an emphasis on understanding selling and sales trends in a competitive and diverse business environment.
 Addresses the complex and demanding responsibilities of sales personnel, including forecasting; territory management; understanding customer expectations and buyer behavior; gathering feedback; communicating; budgeting; and relating sales goals to marketing goals.